atrompeterog/Lightweight-Fine-Tuning-Project/README.md

 Evaluating the model
   Repeat the previous evaluation process, this time using the PEFT model.
 Compare the results to the results from the original foundation model.

-Directly from the Project Workspace (recommended) Uploading a zip file
-Sharing a GitHub repository link (must be a public link) Your submission must include:

-Your Jupyter notebook file (.ipynb )
-Your saved weights